 The Powered 3-in-1 Dock supports 7.5W fast charging for iPhones and 10W wireless charging for Android phones.
 The overall design is bulkier than other wireless chargers, but it doesn't take up that much room on a nightstand and eliminates the need for three separate chargers.

-In our testing, we found it easy to line up devices for charing, and there's a glowing light on the side of the dock so you can make sure your phone is receiving juice.
+In our testing, we found it easy to line up devices for charging, and there's a glowing light on the side of the dock so you can make sure your phone is receiving juice.
 The Powered 3-in-1 dock works with iPhone cases as well, provided that they are 3mm thick or thinner.
 The stand design also makes it easy to use your phone while it's charging, whether you're making a FaceTime call or recording a voice memo.

 If you're looking for a wireless charger that's cheap but delivers the power you need, check out the Nanami Fast Wireless Charger.
 It comes with a simple stand design that lets you use it with just about any iPhone or Android device.
 And you can charge your phone in portrait or landscape mode.